51 Foods That Start With U: The Unbelievable Food List!

 If there’s one Indian dish that can be described as the most versatile breakfast meal, this is it.
 Upma is a thick porridge made from dry-roasted semolina or coarse rice flour.
 Think of upma as an empty canvas; any seasoning or topping can be added during cooking according to your preferences.

-There are a lot of variations in cooking upma; you can use sooji, whole wheat, oats, quinoa, rice, corn, Kesari, vermicelli—you name the ingredient and probably you can make an upma out of it!
+I have made upma in a variety of different ways.
+While semolina is the traditional base ingredient, you can also use sooji, whole wheat, oats, quinoa, rice, corn, Kesari, or vermicelli – you name the ingredient and probably you can make an upma out of it!
+This easy upma recipe is a great way to get started!

 22. Unagi